Optimising capacity allocation in networks of stochastic loss systems: A functional-form approach: Computational experiments

 \subsection{Criss-cross networks with Markov-modulated-Poisson-process arrivals}

-In order to extend our investigation into the performance of our algorithms into a setting with many stations and multiple customer classes consider a criss-cross network.
-This linear network consists of ten stations $\mathcal L = \{1,2,\dots, 10\}$ and two classes where the customers of one class follow the path $\psi_1 = (1,2,\dots,10)$ and the customers of the other class follow the path $\psi_2=(10,9,\dots,1)$.
-Customers arrive to the network according to a Markov modulated Poisson process (MMPP) with three background states; arrivals occur at one of the rates $10$, $20$, or $30$ depending on which state the background process is in.
-The background process jumps between state at unit rate and upon jumping moves to one of the other two states with equal probability.
-Arriving customers are equally likely to be of class 1 or of class 2.
-Service requirements at each station are class dependent and are exponentially distributed with a mean sampled (per class, per station) from $(0,\,10/12)$.
-The rewards ${\boldsymbol \REV}$ for successfully processing customers are uniformly sampled (per class, per station) from $(0,2)$ and the costs ${\boldsymbol \COST}$ of capacity are uniformly sampled (per station) from $(0.1,\,0.3)$.
+To extend our investigation of the performance of our algorithm and the benchmarks into a setting with many stations and multiple customer classes, we consider a criss-cross network as displayed in Figure~\ref{fig:top2}.
+This linear network consists of ten stations {$\mathcal L = [10]$} and two classes where the customers of one class follow the path $\psi_1 = (1,2,\dots,10)$ and the customers of the other class follow the path $\psi_2=(10,9,\dots,1)$.
+Customers arrive to the network according to a Markov modulated Poisson process (MMPP) with three background states; arrivals occur at a rate of $10$, $20$ or $30$ depending on the state of the background process.
+The background process jumps between states at a constant rate, and upon jumping moves to one of the other two states with equal probability.
+Arriving customers are equally likely to be of class $1$ or class $2$.
+The service requirements at each station are exponentially distributed.
+Since no analytical results are known for this network, we must rely on our benchmarks to test the accuracy of Algorithm~1.

-For this network no analytical results are known, hence we used an implementation of stochastic approximation (see Appendix~\ref{app:StochApprox}) to provide benchmarks for accuracy.
-In this subsection our algorithms are implemented with $\tilde\delta^{(n)} = 0.03 n^{-1/2}$, $\tilde \epsilon = 10^{-10}$, $\tilde T = 10$, $\tilde N = 10$ (as discussed at the beginning of this section) and stochastic approximation is implemented with $\delta = 5$, $\beta = 150$, $\varrho_1 =0.8$, $\varrho_2 = 0.5$, and $D=20$ (as discussed in Appendix~\ref{app:StochApprox}); in order to achieve good results for stochastic approximation these parameters were fine tuned over several successive implementations.
+{\em Criss-cross Experiment~1 (illustrative).} We again begin with an experiment that illustrates the trajectories of our algorithm and benchmarks in terms of accuracy and efficiency.
+Consider the system above where the background process jumps between states at unit rate and the service rate at each station is $1.2$.
+In the case of Model~I, the reward for successfully processing a class 1 customer is $\REV_1=9.8628$ and the reward for successfully processing a class 2 customer is $\REV_2=8.7339$ (where these parameter values were chosen, prior to conducting the experiment, uniformly at random from $(0,20)$).
+The capacity costs were sampled uniformly at random from $(0.1,0.3)$, as given in Table~\ref{tab:cc1CapCost}.
+In the case of Model~II, rewards for successfully processing customers are uniformly sampled (per class, per station) from $(0,10)$ and the costs ${\boldsymbol \COST}$ of capacity are uniformly sampled (per station) from $(0.1,\,0.3)$, as reported in Table~\ref{tab:cc2ex1param}.